Delicious Crockpot Prime Rib Recipe For The Whole Family

 We hope you’ll agree that this crockpot prime rib recipe is bursting with mouth watering flavor and worthy of any special occasion with family and friends.
 It makes for a great meat lover’s alternative to a barbecue.

 How old is your slow cooker?
 Visit to see the newest Crockpot Models and features.
 Some offer convenient built-in, LCD displays with easy to read time and temperature settings.
 How about fully programmable cooking functions; slow cook on high, low, simmer for up to 24 hours, including a keep warm feature!
 Orders yours now and get free shipping.

 The best part of this is that there are often leftovers, so make yummy sandwiches with what’s left of the tender meat and sauce.
-Enjoy this great recipe and many others to be added soon.
+Enjoy this great recipe, our pot roast recipe and many others to be added soon.